gavalian/artin/projects/classifier/README.md

 ### Possible Issue with Dataset

 In the dataset of 2019-10-1 we have at least one experiment that looks to be incorrectly labeled.
-The track can be seen on the picture on the right.
+The track can be seen on the picture below.

 ![Incorrect Label Track](https://crtc.cs.odu.edu/images/2/2e/Incorrect_label_track.png)